QUIXINE/Donkey_Kong_JR_Remake/Assets/Scripts/Code_Plan/Prblems.md

 29.if there's platform on another side, player can still flip to another side, but player shouldn't be able to do that
 30.Player-Movement: jump from platform to the vine DK will flip wrong side (if hard press DK will get to another side of vine immediately)
-31.Player-Movement: When on platform dk get on vine from a little too far from vine 32.Player-Movement: while Dualhanded gets to another vine which is not with valid distance
+31.Player-Movement: When on platform dk get on vine from a little too far from vine
+    - check the ray on body, hand, head
+    - should I create more layer for floating platform, while player on platform define the short ray distance so that player wouldn't be too far to get on vine
+32.Player-Movement: while Dualhanded gets to another vine which is not with valid distance
-    1.check getclose() that relates with Dualhanded, the distance of a ray 2.check get to another vine func if the another side vine is found
+    1.check getclose() that relates with Dualhanded, the distance of a ray 2.check get to another vine func if the another side vine is found 33.Player-Movement: Player doesn't get on the vine when the vine is ahead of PosBody while still in range of ability to get on vine
+34.Player-Movement: if there's On head Playuer won't be able to reach out animation but the state is changed to DualHanded as coded

 ## Solved
 1.Solved: gravity after jump, when collide with vine player float up